cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 More specifically, BlindPublicKey(pk, skB) works as follows.

-1. Hash the 32-byte private key skB using SHA-512, storing the digest in a 64-octet large buffer, denoted h.
-Only the lower 32 bytes are used for generating the public key.
-1. Interpret the buffer as a little-endian integer, forming a secret scalar s.
+1. Hash the 32-byte private key skB using SHA-512, storing the digest in a 64-octet large buffer, denoted b.
+Interpret the lower 32 bytes buffer as a little-endian integer, forming a secret scalar s.
 Note that this explicitly skips the buffer pruning step in {{RFC8032, Section 5.1}}.

-Perform a scalar multiplication ScalarMult(pk, s), and output the encoding of the resulting point as the public key.
+1. Perform a scalar multiplication ScalarMult(pk, s), and output the encoding of the resulting point as the public key.

 UnblindPublicKey(pkM, skB) works as follows.

 1. Compute the secret scalar s from skB as in BlindPublicKey.
 1. Compute the sInv = ModInverse(s, L), where L is as defined in {{RFC8032, Section 5.1}}.
 1. Perform a scalar multiplication ScalarMult(pk, sInv), and output the encoding of the resulting point as the public key.

 ## BlindKeySign

 BlindKeySign transforms a private key skB into a scalar for the edwards25519 group and a message prefix to blind both the signing scalar and the prefix of the message used in the signature generation routine.

 More specifically, BlindKeySign(skS, skB, msg) works as follows: